 In the local community, my company leads workshops with people from different education and socio-economic backgrounds, people with physical disabilities, people from different faith groups, people who speak different languages, and people from different ethnicities.

-I have learned a lot in the past about designing and leading truly diverse workshops, and no doubt we still have a lot more to learn.
+We have learned a lot in the past about designing and leading truly diverse workshops, and no doubt we still have a lot more to learn.

 When inviting people, make the main details clear (not just a calendar invitation but an email explaining in detail).